taskflow/taskflow/README.md

 # Why Cpp-Taskflow?

-Cpp-Taskflow is by far faster, more expressive, and easier for drop-in integration than existing task programming libraries such as [OpenMP Tasking][OpenMP Tasking] and [Intel TBB FlowGraph][TBB FlowGraph] in handling complex parallel workloads.
+Cpp-Taskflow is by far faster, more expressive, and easier for drop-in integration than existing task programming frameworks such as [OpenMP Tasking][OpenMP Tasking] and [Intel TBB FlowGraph][TBB FlowGraph] in handling complex parallel workloads.

 ![](image/performance.jpg)